combinatorist/ramsey-tadpoles/spark/README.md

 So, it is likely out of date with the schema changes I made in 2024.

 # todo:
+- skip first node (assume it is 0) in random sampling (like before)
 - consider the fact that it stopped working at modulo 16 and there are only 16 cores
 - fix spark-shell/Summarize.sc
 - unskew partitions (rotate cycle after setting it)